webis-de/topic-ontologies-for-arguments/README.md

 [automatic topic matching evaluation](automatic_topic_matching_evaluation)

 ### Judgement Interface
-The judgement interface were used for both manual matching of units with the three topic ontologies and the evaluation of the automatic appraoches.
+The judgement interface was used for both manual matching of units with the three topic ontologies and the evaluation of the automatic appraoches.

 [judgement interface](judgement-interface)